ABOUT

 Fourth generation brothers Dan and Hal (Steve and Sheila’s sons) stepped in.
 Dan, who is now President of Lieberman Investments, took over marketing and was eventually President of CSB.
 Dan also headed Mazzco, a parts division, and is now focusing on business development, targeting two areas – “green” businesses and distribution/service companies.
 “I have already eaten my lifetime quota of hotdogs,” Dan laughs.
 Currently, Dan handles the AAA amusement route and ATM division.

 Having worked for LMC since 1994, Hal is Lieberman Companies’ President.
 He conceptualized and founded Elsie’s Place, a new venture combining the company’s hospitality and gaming experience.
 Within 18 months, the company opened 8 sites.
-There are currently 9 locations in the Chicago area.
+There are currently 9 locations in the Chicago area with two more opening soon.
+Elsie’s Place is celebrating 10 years of business in 2024!
 Prior to Elsie’s Place, Hal managed both the Bloomington office and the amusement and vending distribution business, which handled 500 accounts in Minnesota, Wisconsin, Iowa, North Dakota, South Dakota, and Michigan.

 100 Year Anniversary Party picture